 Also, a convenient night light is integrated into this device and this will let your baby feel relaxed while benefiting from the ultrasonic unit.
 With its 1 tank, you baby with enjoy cool mist air up to 45 hours.
 Another feature to look out for is the clean-tank-technology that protects the unit tank from mold and mildew growth.

-The Vicks Stray has two settings such as low and high to meet baby’s comfort level.
-The 1.0 gallon tank capacity runs daily providing cool moisture each refill.
-Your baby will also like the Vicks Vapo scents this products released.
+The Vicks Stray has two settings such as low and high to meet the baby’s comfort level.
+The 1.0-gallon tank capacity runs daily providing cool moisture each refill.
+Your baby will also like the Vicks Vapo scents this product released.

-Also features 2 airflow settings, backlit control, and lockable and automatic humidity control.
-The Signature vortex action equipped into this device ensures that your home air will be humidified evenly. if you decide to consider this Huey evaporative humidifier you will receive up 5 year backup warranty.
+It also features 2-airflow settings, backlit control, and lockable and automatic humidity control.
+The Signature vortex action equipped into this device ensures that your home air will be humidified evenly.